ExpressionEngine/ExpressionEngine/README.md

 Channels organize content into entries with fields you define.
 Templates determine how that content appears.

-Connect your site's markup to your managed content with simple, readable template tags.
-Add them to an existing design yourself, or ask your AI coding assistant to do it for you.
-This example lists up to three news entries with their titles and summaries:
+Connect your code to your content with simple template tags:

 ```html
 {exp:channel:entries channel="news" limit="3" dynamic="no"}